Articles of Incorporation

 If you have concerns about violations of this Code of Conduct, you have a responsibility to promptly raise them with your supervisor, local HR Representative, the Legal Department,

 the Compliance Department, or the HelpLINE.
-All reports of misconduct are taken seriously and will be treated confidentially.
+All reports of misconduct will be treated confidentially.
 If you feel more comfortable you may also use the whistleblower helpline to make report anonymously.